-Stephen G. Crouse, Ph.D.Professor of Spiritual Formation and Ministry
+Stephen G. Crouse, Ph.D.Professor, Spiritual Formation and Ministry

 Senior Campus Pastor | Chief Spiritual Formation Officer

 Unit: Christian Studies, Executive Leadership Council, Online Christian Ministries

 “The leadership principle that you cannot lead anyone any further than you are willing to go is foundational to spiritual formation.”

 You will learn with me when taking courses in Christian Studies and Youth Ministry.

 - Ph.D., The Southern Baptist Theological Seminary